MaxHalford/xgp/docs/python.md

-# Python
+# Python usage

 ## Installation

 Since version 1.5, Go code can be imported from Python as a dynamic-link library (DLL).
-This is what is done in the [XGP Python package](https://github.com/MaxHalford/xgp-python)
+This is what is done in the [XGP Python package](https://github.com/MaxHalford/xgp-python).

 ### Using a wheel